victorKariuki/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.10.0 =
+2025-04-14
+[UPDATE] Added a listener to update Castos subscriptions when a WooCommerce Memberships customer changes their email.
+[UPDATE] Added a setting to limit the maximum number of episodes in the feed.
+[UPDATE] Improved support for cloning custom post types using duplicator plugins.
+[UPDATE] Added the ability to modify the series taxonomy programmatically.
+[FIX] Prevented redundant sync errors when saving episodes without a file.
+[FIX] Fixed jsonSerialize() return type error.
+[FIX] Fixed podcast categories not displaying correctly in the WordPress API.
+[FIX] Security improvements.

 = 3.9.0 =
 2025-02-27